11. Justice

 – What’s the next step that reflects both self-respect and respect for the whole?

 Tarot isn’t just symbolic, it’s somatic.
 Embodiment is what turns Justice from a concept into calibration.
-This archetype lives in the body as inner equilibrium; the kind you don’t perform, but return to.
+This archetype lives in the body as inner equilibrium; the kind you return to.
 It’s the spine that lengthens when you know you’re telling the truth.
 The steadiness in your breath when you’re not trying to convince anyone of anything.
 The quiet but unwavering sense of “this is mine to carry versus and this is not.”
 Consider these to embody Justice today:

 Smell: